qhwa/LFD/README.md

 # Linux Flash Develp
 LFD,  which stands for "Linux Flash Develop", will help you develop Flash and Flex applications on Linux, especially Ubuntu.
+Later version of LFD can also be run on Mac with Ruby installed.
+One may use LFD instead of Flash Builder for firendly command line usage.

 ## Pain of Flash Developing On Linux

+1. official support has been dropped on Linux for a long time.
+AIR and Flash Builder are not available on Linux.
 1. you must write many lines of command to compile your code into a swf file
 2. 'trace' do not output in standard output (such as terminal) in new version of standalone flash player

+Though I have rarely developed flash applications for a while, I don't want to switch from my workspace on Linux to Windows to do some little developing of flash.
+And I prefer command line tools and vim over Flash Builder.

+So I wrote this little gem to make it easy to develop flash applications in Linux.
 LFD is your firend if you are suffering from the pain as well as me.

 ## Usage